IAmSkyDra/TADA/README.md

            --num_deletions 1 \
            --save_data_path "data/Bahnar/train_aug_multi.csv"
 ```

-**2. Train only ('--mode train)**
+**2. Train Only (`--mode train`)**

-This method combines the original corpus with deletion-augmented samples, often yielding the best stability for analytic languages.
+This mode trains on the provided data without generating new augmented samples.
+In our experiments, it is often used to evaluate training stability under controlled conditions.

 ```bash
 tada-train --mode train \
            --dataset_path "data/Bahnar/Original/train.csv" \